baolhq/slither/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the [MIT License](LICENSE.md).
+Feel free to customize it whatever you want.